 Let's be honest: Apart from some of the very weird ones showcased on this site (like this spate of them in Amsterdam and this naughty one in Iceland), museums can be boring.
 Particularly if you think of the entire world as a living museum, the idea of unnecessarily spending the day within four walls negates traveling at all, at least to destinations boring enough that museums can be considered a highlight there.

 Yet you probably encounter exceptions to this rule with some regularity, from those listed above to the place you'll discover below: Japan's Itchiku Kubota Art Museum.
 Dedicated to the work of the late Japanese artist Itchiku Kubota, who revived an ancient style of kimono-dyeing to prominence, the museum spotlights the Japanese traditional garment in a way that makes it more beautiful than it was.

 (If that's even possible.)

 Born in 1917, Itchiku Kubota led a life full of intense trials (most notably, imprisonment during World War II) prior to discovering Tsujigahana, an ancient style of kimono dyeing not widely used since the Muromachi Period, nearly 400 years earlier.
 He held his debut exhibition in 1977, when he was 60 years old, and showcased his work around the world for nearly two decades before he opened his own museum on the shores of Lake Kawaguchi, in 1994.

 The only bad news?
-Itchiku Kubota died in 2003, which means you won't be able to meet him when you visit.
-A pity, although the world is lucky his immortal work lives on.
+Itchiku Kubota died in 2003, which means you won't be able to meet him when you visit, and there's not anymore of his work to look forward to in the future.
+A pity, although the world is lucky his existing work lives on.